AI Governance

 The EU AI Act created a distinct regulatory category for general-purpose AI models.
 The obligations differ from high-risk AI system requirements, the timelines differ from the broader AI Act rollout, and the enforcement mechanisms are already active.
 Four obligations apply to every GPAI provider.
 Five additional obligations apply to models with systemic risk.
 The open-source exemption covers some requirements but not others.

 EU AI Act GPAI provider obligations require all general-purpose AI model providers to maintain technical documentation, supply downstream information, establish a copyright compliance policy, and publish a training data summary.
 Models exceeding 10^25 FLOPs face five additional systemic risk obligations.
-Full enforcement begins August 2, 2026 [EU AI Act, Articles 53, 55, 101].
+Chapter V (GPAI rules) entered application August 2, 2025; full enforcement with Commission fining authority begins August 2, 2026 [EU AI Act, Articles 53, 55, 101].

 What Makes a Model “General-Purpose” Under the EU AI Act?